nathanrsfba/creeping-dark/tools/readme.md

     mkpkg.py -n "Creeping Dark" -a NathanRsfba 1.6 mods config scripts structures resources

+If no directories are specified, 'mods' is added implicitly.

 You can also pass the -m option to update the manifest.json file without creating a pack file.
 This can be useful if you're committing the manifest to git to manage mods.